getpelican/pelican/docs/themes.rst

 Example
 -------

-With this system, it is possible to create a theme with just two file.
+With this system, it is possible to create a theme with just two files.

 base.html
 """""""""